equalitie/ouinet/README.md

 The `-it` options allow you to attach the program to a terminal so that you can see its logging messages and send Ctrl+C to terminate it.
-If you want to pass additional options to the injector, either edit its configuration at `/var/opt/ouinet/injector/ouinet-injector.conf` using the the `ouinet-repos` container or add a command like the following at the end of the `docker create` command:
+If you want to pass additional options to the injector, just edit its configuration at `/var/opt/ouinet/injector/ouinet-injector.conf` using the the `ouinet-repos` container.
+You can also add a command like the following at the end of the `docker create` command, though this is not recommended:

-    ./ouinet-docker.sh injector OPTION...
+    ./ouinet-docker.sh injector --<OPTION>=<VALUE>...

 To start the container, run: